Guidelines for Opening

 - Telework: All workers who can do their jobs from home are required to work remotely.

-Social Distancing Protocol Form - Required as of July 13
+Social Distancing Protocol Form - New Form Required as of October 14

 Submitting the Social Distancing Protocol - REQUIRED